CensoredUsername/dynasm-rs/README.md

 - Supports the x64/x86 instruction sets in long and protected mode with every AMD/Intel/VIA extension except for AVX-512.
 - Supports the aarch64 instruction set up to ARMv8.4 except for SVE instructions.
 The development of this assembler backend has been generously sponsored by the awesome folks at [Wasmer](https://github.com/wasmerio/wasmer)!
+- Supports the riscv32 and riscv64 instruction sets, with many extensions.
+The development of these assembler backends was sponsored by [Wasmer](https://github.com/wasmerio/wasmer) as well!

 ## Example